Solow Growth Model

 • the economy cannot achieve a permanent growth by accumulating capital.

-• the long-term economic growth is determined by the technological progress rate.
+• the long-term economic growth is determined by the technological progress rate, which is given exogenous.

 Assumptions